 Recently, for work reasons, I toured Rosewood on Broadway, a nursing home where I had spent nearly 15 years on daily visits with anywhere from one to three of my elders at a time.

 Physically, Rosewood has changed a great deal since my mother, the last of my elders, died.
 Now, through tears of remembrance, I view this beautifully remodeled nursing home.
-I'd have loved to have this beautiful physical setting for my elders, but they had what to me is most important, wonderful staff.
+When it was time to choose a nursing home, I'd have loved to have this beautiful physical setting for my elders, but they had what to me is most important, wonderful staff.
 These same people work today in new surroundings.
 We hug and tear up as we greet one another.
 I look around, amazed.
 "Beautiful.
 Simply beautiful," seem to be the only words available to me.